 I can still remember now some 45 years later, the efforts of my parents at getting me to memorize what we called “times tables.”
 We used tools, songs and other methods to help me learn multiplication tables.
 “One times two is two.
 Two times two is four.
 Three times two is six.”
 And on and on we went for hours until I had them down.
 And to this day, when I am stuck on a real life math problem, I find myself reciting the “times tables” to help me remember.

 Years later when I was serving as a volunteer on a church mission, I had the daunting task of memorizing "discussions" verbatim that could be used to teach religious principles to those hoping to learn.
 It was among the most difficult things I have ever done, but the lessons I learned as a child helped me tackle it successfully.

-Whatever tools we use should be specific to our .
+Whatever tools we use should be specific to ours.

 Memorizing, while sometimes a challenge to both children and adults, is a necessary skill to enhance learning and retention.
 From poetry to multiplication tables, children who can memorize are miles ahead of those that never learn how.
 So how do fathers help their children learn to memorize?

-Try using mind maps.
-About.com's Homework Guide Grace Fleming suggests using to memorize facts and dates for tests and homework.
-Making a colorful mind map diagram and then putting answers to key questions on the map can help put concepts in context and spur memory.
+Making a colorful mind map diagram and then putting answers to key questions on the map can help put concepts in context and spur the memory.

 Memorizing can seem a little tedious, but a little creativity goes a long way toward making it fun and rewarding.
 These tips will help you help your child learn to memorize effectively, a skill which will serve them all of their lives.